 Outsourcing an essential need for any business can be challenging.
 Outsourcing your sales is no different.
-There are many motivations to consider sales outsourcing as a viable and strategic move but before a company does that, you need to consider the pros and cons in relation to your particular business.
+There are many sales outsourcing pros and cons to consider to determine if this is a viable and strategic move in relation to your particular business.
 In the bullets below, I have tried to provide some of my thoughts into sales outsourcing Pros and Cons as I see it and I hope it is helpful for you and your team if this option is being explored.

 Pros of Sales Outsourcing